-His most recent book is Việt Nam: A History from Earliest Times to the Present (2017), which was selected for “Review of the Month” in the Australian Book Review in June-July of 2017.
+His book Viet Nam: A History from Earliest Times to the Present (2017) was selected for “Review of the Month” in the Australian Book Review in June-July of 2017.
 Foreign Affairs described the book as “pathbreaking not only in its chronological scope (from prehistory to the present) and the breadth of its sources but also in its thematic reach.”
 London’s Times Literary Supplement called it “excellent… Kiernan’s dispassionate recording of the behaviour of the regional powers – Champa, Cambodia, China, India – should help to make Vietnam: A history from earliest times a durable work” (March 7, 2018).
 Australia’s Asian Studies Review (Sept.
 2018) found the book “comprehensive yet readable” and predicted that it “is certain to become a classic in Vietnamese studies.”
 Reviewer Michael Vann added: “Kiernan’s repeated discussion of Vietnamese history’s relationship to water is perhaps his most original contribution… He is a gifted writer and his prose is engaging.”
 In the U.S. Journal of Asian Studies (Feb.
-2019), C. Michele Thompson cited the book’s “clear, well-written overview of the major individuals, families, social groups, institutions, and states of the north,” while noting that “information on the ‘other’ peoples of Vietnam—their political entities, their relations with the dynasties of the north, and elements of their culture and religion that became incorporated into mainstream Việt culture—is presented in every single chapter … This is the most unusual and the most original contribution of this book.”
+2019), C. Michele Thompson cited the book’s “clear, well-written overview of the major individuals, families, social groups, institutions, and states of the north,” while noting that “information on the ‘other’ peoples of Vietnam—their political entities, their relations with the dynasties of the north, and elements of their culture and religion that became incorporated into mainstream Vi?t culture—is presented in every single chapter … This is the most unusual and the most original contribution of this book.”

 In 1979, Kiernan completed his first paper on the subject of the Cambodian genocide, “Pol Pot and Kampuchea’s Eastern Zone: A Final Solution?,” published in the Netherlands in 1980 as “Genocide in the Eastern Zone” (“Genocide in de Oostelijke Zone,” Vietnam Bulletin No. 16, June 25, 1980, pp. 20-22).
-During the 1980s he wrote further studies of Khmer Rouge crimes in Cambodia, including “Bureaucracy of Death: Documents from Inside Pol Pot’s Torture Machine,” New Statesman (London), May 2, 1980, pp. 669-676 (with C. Boua and A. Barnett); “Wild Chickens, Farm Chickens, and Cormorants: Kampuchea’s Eastern Zone under Pol Pot,” in Revolution and Its Aftermath in Kampuchea, New Haven, 1983, pp. 136-211; “Kampuchea’s Ethnic Chinese Under Pol Pot: A Case of Systematic Social Discrimination,” Journal of Contemporary Asia 16:1, 1986, pp. 18-29; “Orphans of Genocide: The Cham Muslims of Kampuchea under Pol Pot,” Bulletin of Concerned Asian Scholars 20:4, 1988, pp. 2-33; “The Genocide in Cambodia, 1975-1979,” Bulletin of Concerned Asian Scholars 22:2, 1990, pp. 35-40; “Cambodian Genocide,” Far Eastern Economic Review, 1 March 1990, pp. 18-19; and “Genocidal Targeting: Two Groups of Victims in Pol Pot’s Cambodia,” in State Organized Terror: The Case of Violent Internal Repression, ed.
+During the 1980s, he wrote further studies of Khmer Rouge crimes in Cambodia, including “Bureaucracy of Death: Documents from Inside Pol Pot’s Torture Machine,” New Statesman (London), May 2, 1980, pp. 669-676 (with C. Boua and A. Barnett); “Wild Chickens, Farm Chickens, and Cormorants: Kampuchea’s Eastern Zone under Pol Pot,” in Revolution and Its Aftermath in Kampuchea, New Haven, 1983, pp. 136-211; “Kampuchea’s Ethnic Chinese Under Pol Pot: A Case of Systematic Social Discrimination,” Journal of Contemporary Asia 16:1, 1986, pp. 18-29; “Orphans of Genocide: The Cham Muslims of Kampuchea under Pol Pot,” Bulletin of Concerned Asian Scholars 20:4, 1988, pp. 2-33; “The Genocide in Cambodia, 1975-1979,” Bulletin of Concerned Asian Scholars 22:2, 1990, pp. 35-40; “Cambodian Genocide,” Far Eastern Economic Review, 1 March 1990, pp. 18-19; and “Genocidal Targeting: Two Groups of Victims in Pol Pot’s Cambodia,” in State Organized Terror: The Case of Violent Internal Repression, ed.
 P. T. Bushnell, et al., Boulder, Westview, 1991, pp. 207-226.

-The 2009 UN Demographic Expert Report to the Extraordinary Chambers in the Courts of Cambodia, on the death toll under the Khmer Rouge regime, which was prepared by the chief demographer in the Office of the Prosecutor at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, described Kiernan’s estimates of excess deaths in the Khmer Rouge period as “methodologically sound and transparent,” and concurred with his estimates of both the minimum national-level death toll under the Khmer Rouge regime and the specific tolls among Cambodia’s minority Cham Muslims, ethnic Chinese, Thai, Lao, and Vietnamese.
+The 2009 UN Demographic Expert Report to the Extraordinary Chambers in the Courts of Cambodia on the death toll under the Khmer Rouge regime, which was prepared by the chief demographer in the Office of the Prosecutor at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, described Kiernan’s estimates of excess deaths in the Khmer Rouge period as “methodologically sound and transparent,” and concurred with his estimates of both the minimum national-level death toll under the Khmer Rouge regime and the specific tolls among Cambodia’s minority Cham Muslims, ethnic Chinese, Thai, Lao, and Vietnamese.

-In 1990 Kiernan moved to Yale University from the University of Wollongong, Australia.
-As director of the Cambodian Genocide Program (CGP), Prof. Kiernan received approximately $2 million in grants to document the crimes of the Pol Pot regime, to establish the Documentation Center of Cambodia in Phnom Penh, and to recruit, fund, equip and train its Cambodian staff.
-Under his direction the CGP’s extensive multilingual website won multiple internet awards.
-Prof. Kiernan has also received numerous other grants, honors, and fellowships, including a Harry Frank Guggenheim Foundation Research Award; a Professorial Fellowship at the University of Melbourne; the Australian Research Council’s national Federation Fellowship (declined); the Horace W. Goldsmith Fellowship at the National Humanities Center; the Inaugural S.T.
+In 1990, Kiernan moved to Yale University from the University of Wollongong, Australia.
+As director of the Cambodian Genocide Program (CGP), Kiernan received approximately $2 million in grants to document the crimes of the Pol Pot regime, to establish the Documentation Center of Cambodia in Phnom Penh, and to recruit, fund, equip and train its Cambodian staff.
+Under his direction, the CGP’s extensive multilingual website won multiple internet awards.
+He has also received numerous other grants, honors, and fellowships, including a Harry Frank Guggenheim Foundation Research Award; a Professorial Fellowship at the University of Melbourne; the Australian Research Council’s national Federation Fellowship (declined); the Horace W. Goldsmith Fellowship at the National Humanities Center; the Inaugural S.T.
 Lee Visiting Fellowship, University of Sydney; a Camargo Foundation Fellowship in Cassis, France; a Visiting Fellowship at the Long Room Hub, Trinity College Dublin; the Jan Randa Visiting Fellowship at the Australian Centre for Jewish Civilisation, Monash University; an American Council of Learned Societies Fellowship; a Rockefeller Foundation Bellagio Fellowship; a Bogliasco Foundation Fellowship at the Liguria Study Center for the Arts and Humanities; a Fellowship at the Davis Center for Historical Studies, Princeton University; and the 2015 Distinguished Alumni Award from the Faculty of Arts, Monash University, Australia.

 He has been elected a Member of the Council of the Asian Studies Association of Australia (1988-90), of the Southeast Asia Council of the U.S. Association for Asian Studies (1993-96), and of the Advisory Council of the International Association of Genocide Scholars (2007-09).